As I browsed the Internet one day, I came across a set of tea towels for sale on a website. One towel said, “You Wash” and the other said “I’ll Dry.”

 I wanted to buy the kitchen towels so badly but they were very expensive – almost $40!
 Sheesh!

-So I decided to make my own and ordered a pair of custom stencils from this store on Etsy.com.
+So I decided to make my own and ordered a pair of custom stencils from Etsy.com.
 I picked out the stencil font I wanted to use for the words, and for less than $20 received a pair of 6×6 inch “You Wash” and “I’ll Dry” reusable plastic stencils in the mail.

 To create DIY beautifully hand stenciled tea towels you’ll need the following supplies: